ha-jae-geun/jaegeunha/ComputerArchitecture/README.md

 * SSD is 5times faster than HDD
 * Reading and writing have a limit in SSD
 * SSD: Flash memory(Like USB) + Controller
-  # Reading is faster than writing
+  - Reading is faster than writing
-  # Cell(Memory Storation way) SLC(single) > MLC(Multi) > TLC(triple)  //Usually we use MLC
+  - Cell(Memory Storation way) SLC(single) > MLC(Multi) > TLC(triple)  //Usually we use MLC
-    - The number of cell decides SSD's price
+    + The number of cell decides SSD's price
-    - SLC: 1 bit will be stored in one room
+    + SLC: 1 bit will be stored in one room
-    - SLC: It makes a controller complicated and it makes it unstable
+    + SLC: It makes a controller complicated and it makes it unstable

 ## Clipboard
 * It

 ## Process
+* basuc unit of running program
 * Concurrent
 * Code, Stack, Heap, Data
 * Stack:

 ## Multi Process
+* time sharing
+* 1. copy process(fork function -> exec function) 2. create process
+* cons: it's hard to exchange information among processes

 ##Thread
 * it shares code, data and heap area.
 It has own stack area.
+* If the number of cpu's core is not much, there is a limit to make threads
+  - java thread
+    + 1. interface runnable 2. thread
+    + start method

 ## Multi Thread
+* Contact and switching context cost is cheap
 * If one thread breaks data space, it could affect the rest of threads
+   + Synchronized
     - Critical Section
-    + if threads more than two are excuted at the same time, it could affect statiic variable.
+      + if threads more than two are excuted at the same time, it could affect static variable.
         * Mutual Exclusion; synchronized
         * Progress
         * Bounded Waiting

 ## Memory structure
-1. Data; initialized
+* Data; initialized
   - static variable, global variable
   - it is called first and remain until programs terminate
   - -> it's fixed
   - BSS (Block Stated Symbol); uninitialized
-2. Stack(function): local variable, parameter, return, pointer variable
+* Stack(function): local variable, parameter, return, pointer variable
   - ALl programs have stacks.
 It helps to go back
   - from bottom to top
   - when the funcion is called, it starts to be stacked. (recursive)